8 Habits of Highly Effective Product Leaders

 - Don’t Follow Frameworks.
 Break them

-The other week in a regular 1-on-1 coaching session I have with a Head of Product, he asked me;
+The other week in a regular 1-on-1 coaching session a Head of Product asked;

 "What are the habits of highly effective Product Leaders?"